DeByeUSerSYstem/DeByeUSerSYstem.github.io/_pages/about.md

 ### What are the features of Debussy?
 Here some of the main features of Debussy.
 - Analysis on single- or multiple-phase specimens
-- Fitting on one or more experimental data set simultaneously
+- Fitting on one or more experimental data set simultaneously (e.g. SAXS and WAXS datasets)
 - Fitting of data sets collected with synchrotron or laboratory X-ray
 - All scattering amplitudes/factors of atomic species already encoded into the program
 - Background components treated with experimental data or Chebyshev polynomials